brurucy/n6idus/README.md

 N6idus is an opinionated collection of experimental data structures optimized for performance.

-At the moment we provide a single data structure, an **Indexed Sorted Array**.
+At the moment we provide a single data structure, an **Indexed Sorted Array Set**.

 Here are the use cases: